Reddan/checkpointer/README.md

 result = expensive_function(4)  # Loads from the cache
 ```

----
+## 🧠 How It Works

-## How It Works
+When a `@checkpoint`-decorated function is called, `checkpointer` first computes a unique identifier (hash) for the call.
+This hash is derived from the function's source code, its dependencies, and the arguments passed.

-When you use `@checkpoint`, the function's **arguments** (`args`, `kwargs`) are hashed to create a unique identifier for each call.
-This identifier is used to store and retrieve cached results.
-If the same arguments are passed again, `checkpointer` loads the cached result instead of recomputing.
+It then tries to retrieve a cached result using this ID.
+If a valid cached result is found, it's returned immediately.
+Otherwise, the original function executes, its result is stored, and then returned.

-Additionally, `checkpointer` ensures that caches are invalidated when a function's implementation or any of its dependencies change.
-Each function is assigned a hash based on:
+Cache validity is determined by this function's hash, which automatically updates if:

-1. **Function Code**: The hash updates when the function’s own source code changes.
+* **Function Code Changes**: The decorated function's source code is modified.
-2. **Dependencies**: If the function calls other user-defined functions, changes in those dependencies also update the hash.
+* **Dependencies Change**: Any user-defined function in its dependency tree (direct or indirect, even across modules or not decorated) is modified.
-3. **External Variables** *(with `capture=True`)*: Any global or closure-based variables used by the function are included in its hash, so changes to those variables also trigger cache invalidation.
+* **Captured Variables Change** (with `capture=True`): Global or closure-based variables used within the function are altered.

-### Example: Cache Invalidation
+**Example: Dependency Invalidation**

 ```python
 def multiply(a, b):